Economic Recovery and Middle-Class Tax Relief Act of 2009: Purposes

 Representative Price of Georgia, the RSC chair, described the Democratic proposal, the American Recovery and Reinvestment Act of 2009, as "the non-stimulus plan" and claimed it "simply won't work" because it has no market incentives to create jobs.

 The bill has been endorsed by Americans for Tax Reform, the National Taxpayers Union, Citizens Against Government Waste, FreedomWorks, the Small Business & Entrepreneurship Council, and the American Conservative Union.

 The bill is acknowledged by Price as having zero chance of becoming law.
-Price indicated that Republicans "have a responsibility to provide a coherent and positive contrast" to Democrat plans for bigger government.
+Price indicated that Republicans "have a responsibility to provide a coherent and positive contrast" to the Democrats' plans for bigger government.